opencobra/cobratoolbox/src/analysis/multiSpecies/Microbiome_Modeling_Toolbox/README.md

 This method was used to join the AGORA resource, consisting of 773 gut microbial metabolic reconstructions, in every possible combination (~300,000 total) and predict the interactions between each pair on two diets in the absence and presence of oxygen.
 Please see Magnusdottir, Heinken et al., Nat Biotechnol.
 2017 35(1):81-89 (PMID:27893703) for a detailed description of the simulation results.

-The LiveScript runMicrobeInteractionAnalysis.mlx located in the Tutorials folder provides an example application using the AGORA resource (PMID:27893703).
-The script may be adapted to users' own genome-scale reconstructions and/or simulation conditions as convenient.The tutorial consists of three steps:
+The LiveScripts MicrobeMicrobeInteractions.mlx and HostMicrobeInteractions.mlx located in the Tutorials folder provide examples application using the AGORA resource (PMID:27893703).
-1. Creation of pairwise microbe models in all possible combinations from a given list of microbe reconstructions.
-2. Simulation of the pairwise interactions for the created microbe-microbe models on four dietary conditions.
-3. Visualization of interactions displayed in total and on the genus, family, order, class, and phylum level.